emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

 Usage with ``ccall``
 ####################

-When calling a wasm export from JavaScript, if you use ``call`` then you will get Promise if it is asynchronous.
-You can use the Promise normally to get notified when the computation completes, and also receive a result if there is one.
-Note that you need to pass ``async: true`` to the ``call`` options object for this to work.
+To make use of an Asyncify-using wasm export from Javascript, you can use the ``Module.ccall`` function and pass ``async: true`` to its call options object.
+``ccall`` will then return a Promise, which will resolve with the result of the function once the computation completes.

 In this example, a function "func" is called which returns a Number.